yctercero/yctercero.github.io/_posts/2016-09-07-data-structures-queues.markdown

     };
 {% endhighlight %}

 Hold up?
-Why can't we just use a variable 'size', like we did with stacks, that we increase and decrease as we add and take away from our queue.
-Remember, that in our stack implementation, we were using the value of 'size' as the key to store the item with in the 'storage' object.
+Why can't we just use a variable 'size', like we did with stacks, that we increase and decrease as we add and take away from our queue?
+Remember that in our stack implementation we were using the value of 'size' as the key to store the item with in the 'storage' object.
 Well, what would it look like if we did that with a queue?

 ![/downloads/queues5.png](/downloads/queues5.png){:class="img-responsive"}